kinde-oss/kinde-dotnet-sdk/Readme.md

     }
   },
 ```

-Anyway, you should register configuration providers using .net DI:
+Also, you should register configuration providers using .net DI:
 ```csharp
 builder.Services.AddTransient<IAuthorizationConfigurationProvider, DefaultAuthorizationConfigurationProvider>();
 builder.Services.AddTransient<IApplicationConfigurationProvider, DefaultApplicationConfigurationProvider>();
 ```
+PKCES256Configutation is most complicated configuration and contains all necessary properties.
+Configuration for Authentication code is same and for Client credentials State is not applicable.
+But it is not mandatory to remove it.
+All availiable types are:
+1. Kinde.Api.Models.Configuration.PKCES256Configutation
+2. Kinde.Api.Models.Configuration.AuthorizationCodeConfiguration
+3. Kinde.Api.Models.Configuration.ClientCredentialsConfiguration

+Besides configuration, all code approach is quite similar.
+Only difference is if authorization flow requires user redirection or not.
+For Client configuration ```Authorize()``` call is enough for authoriztion.
+For others (PKCE and Authorization code) you should handle redirection to Kinde (as IdP) and handle callback to end authorization.

-#### 1. Login for NOT web application
+#### 1. Login with no redirection, using Client credentials flow
 For not web application only client credentials flow can be used.
 Because other flows requires user interaction via browser.
 Example: <br>
 ```csharp